Tirosh: History

-The village was established in 1955 by Jewish immigrants and refugees from North Africa on land that had belonged to the depopulated Palestinian village of 'Ajjur.
+The village was established in 1955 by Jewish immigrants and refugees from North Africa.
+The chosen site had previously belonged to the depopulated Palestinian village of 'Ajjur before the 1948 Arab-Israeli War.

 Its name is derived from the fact that there are many vineyards in the area.

 Just outside the village is the reported location of a storage facility for nuclear weapons.